Pick your best product / service. Now, put yourself in your customer’s shoes: How easy it is to get what they need from

 That customer experience will make or break the sale … or the decision to even engage with sales in the first place.

-From providing answers prospects type in Google to sending emails they actually want to open, every touchpoint matters.
+From providing answers to Google queries to sending emails they actually want to open, every touchpoint matters.
 And if just one falls down, you’ve opened the door for your competition to score a closed-won opportunity at your expense.

 So, how do you build a world-class customer experience?
 Let’s get started: